by James Williams

 Consider using a hose more than ¼ inch with an ID for your spray gun.
 As HVLP spray guns require larger volumes of air pressure, make sure you get one with more than 5/16 inch diameter.
 8.5mm diameter hose can be a standard one to choose from.

 Now, you need to make sure the air hose is of appropriate length.
 Get an air hose of 10m long.
 A longer hose will lose pressure, and a smaller hose can provide more air pressure than what is required.

 If you attach the air hose to the gun, and there is no need to remove it frequently, it would be better not to use any quick disconnect fittings.
 Not using one will not affect the finish, but using unnecessary connectors can cause the pressure to drop.

 But if your work requires you to use fittings, be sure to use less restrictive ones.
 The female portion of the connector should not be too small.

 Then, you will need an air regulator to make sure the air pressure is constant and smooth.
 Here again, don't use a too restrictive regulator as it can cause an excessive pressure drop.
-Get a wall-mounted regulator, it delivers constant air pressure to the spray gun and minimizes unwanted pressure drop.
+Get a wall-mounted regulator; it delivers constant air pressure to the spray gun and minimizes unwanted pressure drops.

 You will require 1 gallon of primer or base coat, 3 gallons of topcoat, and 2 to 3 gallons of clear coat.
 This is for a small or midsize vehicle.
 For a larger vehicle, get 1.5 gallons of primer, 4 gallons of topcoat, 3 to 4 gallons of clear coat.